About Holy Spirit

 God is the Purpose and Focus of Worship

 Worship is Participatory

 Holy Spirit has a vibrant and enthusiastic music program with a choir and instrumentalists led by choir director, Jared Samborski.
 Music at Holy Spirit incorporates everything from country hoe-downs to traditional spirituals to pieces from the classical choral canon to contemporary hymnody and everything in between.
 The congregation is open to trying music from different time periods, different cultures, and in different styles, and actively participates when learning new songs for worship and contemporary liturgies.
 (Choir practices are Wednesdays at 7:15 pm from September thru May)

 Come learn and grow with us – you are always welcome!

 Children’s Ministry at Holy Spirit is a big part of our community.

-Yesterday’s Youth is our young-at-heart seniors’ group that has been active for thirty years!
+Yesterday’s Youth is our young-at-heart seniors’ group that has been active for over thirty years!
 Over these years many of our members and friends have joined in for lunch, fellowship, fun, games, and entertainment.
 All seniors of the congregation and surrounding community are invited.
 Yesterday’s Youth – still going strong!

 c) WITNESSING.
 Our church, relying on the Holy Spirit, proclaims the Gospel by word and deed, and thereby invites all people to believe.
 We recruit, motivate, equip, and support our members to witness to their faith at every opportunity in daily life so that the Lord is glorified, the fellowship is strengthened, the lapsed are restored, and new members are added to the congregation.
 Holy Spirit Lutheran Church provides for the communication of the gospel through fellowship in the wider Christian community, assuring all congregational functions witness to the faith of the church.